PY44N/LuaMinifier/README.md

 # Lua Minfier
-A basic lua minification program written in Rust
+A basic Lua minification program written in pure Rust

+Created for an upcoming Lua obfuscator project

 ## Usage